PROGRAM GOAL

 A State of the Watershed report was commissioned in 2023, and Living Lakes Canada has been carrying out baseline monitoring of the watershed’s water quality and ecosystem health.
 From this work, possibilities for future restoration, management and stewardship activities to benefit the creek are being identified.

-View the report outlining the results from this public engagement below or click here open it in a new tab.
+View the report outlining the results from this public engagement below or click here to open it in a new tab.

 Columbia Wetlands Enhancement and Restoration

-Living Lakes Canada, in collaboration with the Columbia Wetlands Stewardship Partners, is monitoring and ecological restoration of nearly 200 kilometres of the Upper Columbia River and its associated network of floodplain wetlands to ensure sufficient water flow to this vital ecosystem.
+Living Lakes Canada, in collaboration with the Columbia Wetlands Stewardship Partners, is monitoring and planning for the ecological restoration of nearly 200 kilometres of the Upper Columbia River and its associated network of floodplain wetlands to ensure sufficient water flow to this vital ecosystem.
 The aim is to increase the ecosystem functionality of the Columbia Wetlands.

 PAST PROGRAM ACTIVITY

-Fish Passage Assessments and Habitat Confirmation: Habitat Connectivity Remediation Planning
+Fish Passage Habitat Connectivity Projects

 CONTACT